 Sovereignty, in the sense of national and popular sovereignty, is often perceived today as being under threat, as power devolves from nation states to international bodies, and important decisions seem increasingly made by elite-dominated institutions.
 Heller wrote Sovereignty in 1927 amidst the very similar tensions of the Weimar Republic.
 In an exploration of history, constitutional and political theory, and international law, he speaks clearly to our contemporary concerns, and shows that democrats must defend a legal idea of sovereignty suitable for a pluralistic world.

 Please RSVP here.
-This event will take place at the Guarini Institute for International Legal Studies, 22 Washington Square North.
+This event will take place at the Guarini Institute for Global Legal Studies, 22 Washington Square North.
+Refreshments will be served.